Editor’s note: In this issue of Real Food Summer, we visited Bellanave Dairy, a 7,000-acre farm near Bakersfield, CA.

 The milk then gets cooled and stored in large tanks until special tanker trucks come to pick it up (still in raw form).
 Bellanave is part of a milk cooperative that sells to other entities.
 Some of the raw milk becomes butter or other milk products.
 The rest of the raw milk goes through the pasteurization and homogenization processes.
 Then large grocery chains sell it under a store label.
 For example, Bellanave produces some of the milk that goes into Challenge Butter (one of the butters we frequently see at our supermarket).

-After we watched the milking process (my friend from unclutterer recorded it), we asked about trying the raw milk.
+After we watched the milking process, we asked about trying the raw milk.
 Many people tout the health benefits of raw milk (and Borba himself has enjoyed it his whole life).
 However, the bacteria in raw milk can make some people dangerously ill.
 Borba asked us not to drink it because he didn’t want us taking any chances.

 Keeping the Farm Clean